Construction and application of algebraic dual polynomial representations for finite element methods on quadrilateral and hexahedral meshes: Mixed formulation of the Poisson equation

 \section{Mixed formulation of the Poisson equation}

-\VJ{So far we have introduced the construction of primal spaces and corresponding dual spaces that obey the De Rham sequence.
-In \MIG{this} section we present an application of these spaces to a constrained minimization problem of the Poisson equation.
-We will compare the results from two formulations: 1) with primal spaces only, and 2) with primal and dual spaces.} \MIG{In this application it will be shown that the use of dual spaces can give much sparser systems with a lower condition number.}
+In this section we want to assess the use of dual \varun{spaces} for the mixed formulation of the Poisson problem.
+We present \varun{an} application of {3D finite element} spaces to a constrained minimization problem of the Poisson equation.
+We will compare the results from the two formulations: 1) with primal spaces only, and 2) with primal and dual spaces.
+In this application it will be shown that the use of dual spaces can give much sparser systems with a lower condition number without compromising on the accuracy of the solution.
+Let ${\Omega} \subset \mathbb{R}^3$, then for $\phi \in L^2({\Omega})$ and $\bm{q} \in H(\mbox{div};{\Omega})$ we define the functional